 estimated at 375 in 1688; in range 100-150 across earlier 19th century, rising to around 200 later in century; peak of 279 in 1921.
 Modern CP (which includes Corney) had 338 inhabitants in 1951, falling to 274 in 2001.

-manor of Waberthwaite held by Wybergh family in medieval centuries; acquired before 1688 by Penningtons of Muncaster, who remained lords of manor to 20th century.
+manor of Waberthwaite held by the Waberthwaite family between the 12th and 14th centuries; the de Kirkbys held it from 1391 until 1607 when it was acquired by Penningtons of Muncaster, who remained lords of manor to 20th century.

 predominantly agricultural; bacon curing and sausage making since late 19th century.